Linda Crampton has an honors degree in biology. She has taught high school biology, chemistry, and physics as well as

-Gelatin is also used to bind the ingredients together in match heads and is added to some types of sandpaper.
+Gelatin is also used to bind the ingredients together in match heads, and it's added to some types of sandpaper.

 Gelatin is used by synchronized swimmers to hold their hair in place.
 The substance stays in the hair until it's washed with hot water.
 The process of creating the hair gel is sometimes known as "knoxing" after a popular brand of gelatin.